Snapshot Analytics

 This necklace carries a profound cultural significance and artistic beauty that captivated Elvis Presley and continues to enchant admirers today.

 At Palms Trading Company, we partner with local Native American artists to offer you an array of well-crafted, high-quality jewelry.
-Our knowledgeable staff can inform you of the significance behind each piece and recommend authentic products for you.
+Each piece is made with passion and care, featuring genuine turquoise, silver, and other traditional materials.

-Check out our gallery of Navajo squash blossom necklaces today!
+Check out our gallery of Navajo squash blossom necklaces today – and discover the legacy of Elvis’s favorite Native American jewelry for yourself.

 X